 - Birth defects that affect the formation of the bones of the spine

-- Previous surgeries on the chest wall in the first months of life
+- Previous chest wall surgeries in the first months of life

 - Spinal injuries or infections